 Bumped Parrot Fish

-The bumphead is the largest parrotfish in the world and the largest of all reef fish.
+The bumphead is the largest parrotfish in the world and biggest of all the species of the reef fish.

-The parrot fish uses its parrot-like beak to scrape off algae from rocks and dead coral; Grind the inedible calcium carbonate (the rock material composed mostly of coral skeletons), which is released back into the rock as sand.
+The parrot fish uses its parrot-like beak to scrape off algae from rocks and dead coral; crush the calcium that is not edible, then it is again release to the rock as sand.

 Lumps and bumps on tropical fish